TraxLambdaFunction

 await new Function().RunLocalAsync(args);

-The local server reads its port from appsettings.json (via Kestrel configuration) and exposes the same /trax/execute and /trax/run endpoints that API Gateway would route to in production.
+The local server reads its port from appsettings.json (via Kestrel configuration) and exposes the same endpoints that the Lambda would handle in production.

 Configuration